ravenvz/SprintTimer/README.md

 Before running executable, make sure that Qt installation is added to system path.
 Alternatively, you can copy required dll's manually.
-Assuming that you have built Release version: navigate to repo/bin/Release, copy following dll's from <Qt installation for your compiler>/bin folder to repo/bin/Release folder:
+Assuming that you have built Release version: navigate to repo/bin/Release, copy following dll's from Qt installation for your compiler bin folder to repo/bin/Release folder:

 Qt5Core.dll
 Qt5Gui.dll